ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 A great documentation GitHub issue or PR includes:

 - a specific title
-- a detailed description of the problem (even for a PR - it's hard to evaluate a suggested change if we don't know what problem it's meant to solve)
+- a detailed description of the problem (even for a PR - it's hard to evaluate a suggested change unless we know what problem it's meant to solve)
 - links to other information (related issues/PRs, external documentation, pages on docs.ansible.com, etc.)

 Before you open a complex documentation PR